Tailscale + Proxmox: When Your Cluster Routes Against Itself

 bridge-fd 0

-# Enable IP forwarding for subnet routing
+# Turn on IP forwarding

 post-up sysctl -w net.ipv4.ip_forward=1